Roll-In Shower: Complete Guide to Safe, Wheelchair-Accessible Bathing

 • Bars capable of supporting at least 250 pounds (114 kg) of force

-Remember, these aren’t just for emergency use—they provide regular support during normal showering activities for those with balance or strength limitations.
+Remember, these aren’t just for emergency use—these upgrades are often part of larger bathroom renovations for seniors.
+Moreover, they provide regular support during normal showering activities for those with balance or strength limitations.

 Shower Controls and Accessible Fixtures